-One of these tools is genetic mapping, the first step in isolating a gene.
+One of these tools is genetic mapping.
 Genetic mapping - also called linkage mapping - can offer firm evidence that a disease transmitted from parent to child is linked to one or more genes.
-It also provides clues about which chromosome contains the gene and precisely where it lies on that chromosome.
+Mapping also provides clues about which chromosome contains the gene and precisely where the gene lies on that chromosome.

-Genetic maps have been used successfully to find the single gene responsible for relatively rare inherited disorders, like cystic fibrosis and muscular dystrophy.
-Maps have also become useful in guiding scientists to the many genes that are believed to interact to bring about more common disorders, such as asthma, heart disease, diabetes, cancer and psychiatric conditions.
+Genetic maps have been used successfully to find the gene responsible for relatively rare, single-gene inherited disorders such as cystic fibrosis and Duchenne muscular dystrophy.
+Genetic maps are also useful in guiding scientists to the many genes that are believed to play a role in the development of more common disorders such as asthma, heart disease, diabetes, cancer, and psychiatric conditions.

 Top of page

-To produce a genetic map, researchers collect blood or tissue samples from family members where a certain disease or trait is prevalent.
-Using various laboratory techniques, the scientists isolate DNA from these samples and examine it for the unique patterns of bases seen only in family members who have the disease or trait.
-These characteristic molecular patterns are referred to as polymorphisms, or markers.
+To produce a genetic map, researchers collect blood or tissue samples from members of families in which a certain disease or trait is prevalent.
+Using various laboratory techniques, the scientists isolate DNA from these samples and examine it for unique patterns that are seen only in family members who have the disease or trait.
+These characteristic patterns in the chemical bases that make up DNA are referred to as markers.

-Before researchers identify the gene responsible for the disease or trait, DNA markers can tell them roughly where the gene is on the chromosome.
-This is possible because of a genetic process known as recombination.
-As eggs or sperm develop within a person's body, the 23 pairs of chromosomes within those cells exchange - or recombine - genetic material.
-If a particular gene is close to a DNA marker, the gene and marker will likely stay together during the recombination process, and be passed on together from parent to child.
-So, if each family member with a particular disease or trait also inherits a particular DNA marker, chances are high that the gene responsible for the disease lies near that marker.
+If a particular gene is close to a DNA marker, the gene and marker will likely stay together during the recombination process, and they will likely be passed on together from parent to child.
+If each family member with a particular disease or trait also inherits a particular DNA marker, it is very likely that the gene responsible for the disease lies near that marker.

-The more DNA markers there are on a genetic map, the more likely it is that one will be closely linked to a disease gene - and the easier it will be for researchers to zero-in on that gene.
-One of the first major achievements of the HGP was to develop dense maps of markers spaced evenly across the entire collection of human DNA.
+The more DNA markers there are on a genetic map, the more likely it is that at least one marker will be located close to a disease gene-and the easier it will be for researchers to zero in on that gene.
+One of the first major achievements of the HGP was to develop dense maps of markers spaced evenly across the entire human genome.

 Top of page

-Markers themselves usually consist of DNA that does not contain a gene, however they can tell a researcher the identity of the person a DNA sample came from.
-This makes markers extremely valuable for tracking inheritance of traits through generations of a family, and markers have also proven useful in criminal investigations and other forensic applications.
+Markers themselves usually consist of DNA that does not contain a gene.
+But because markers can help a researcher locate a disease-causing gene, they are extremely valuable for tracking inheritance of traits through generations of a family.

 Top of page